m4r35n357/VisualOptimizers/README.md

 ## "multi-stats" script

 Runs the "stats" script multiple times for all algorithms against a single model, to help even out the typically large fluctuations in results from run to run, and get a more realistic view on comparative performance of the algorithms.
+Total passes from the stats script are printed for each algorithm.

 Parameter | Meaning
 ----------|-----------